Skip to main content

 Members of the team can access all of the client's data.

-The senior leadership team should be able to see everybody's data.
+The senior leadership team should be able to see the whole company's data.

 Default Data Access Level